Calindra/cartesi-proposals/proposal-01-PRNG.md

   1. An automated build and test process of the npm library artifact using Github Actions;
   2. An automated packaging and release process for the npm library;
   3. The entire codebase under a permissive MIT open-source license;
-  4. A readme file explains the project;
+  4. A readme file that explains the project;
   5. An smart contract with a new attribute in input_metadata to receive blockhash;
   6. A library for the Cartesi Machine that obtains all the seeds and produces a random number